CUDAEnviron/Environmental_Proj/README.md

 A BRM is an ensemble classifier that works by combining multiple decision tree algorithms to improve accuracy.
 A random forest model randomly selects a subset of features from the training set and fits a decision tree to each one.
 By choosing different features for each tree, each tree is independent and improves the ensemble prediction.
 The Balanced RF works by performing a random undersampling of the majority class to correct any imbalance between classes.
 In this case, there was not an extreme imbalance between classes to begin with, but every little bit helps to improve accuracy.
 ### Model Validation
 Using the test data to validate the model shows that this model performs with 99% accuracy.
 The classification report, furthermore, shows that there is high accuracy for both the high and low classes, for a well-balanced model.

+## Data Source

+We used two main sources of data for this project:

+ - OWID-co2-data.csv
+   - A dataset on CO2 and greenhouse gas emissions compiled by Hannah Ritchie, Max Roser and Edouard Mathieu for Our World in Data, a website that compiles research and data “to make progress against the world’s largest problems.”

+- clean_Global_temps_1901_to_2016.csv
+  - A dataset on that tracks the average yearly temperature in Celsius for each country over the last 115 years.
+Downloaded from the Climate Change Knowledge Portal of the World Bank Group

 ## Technology use for Climate Change project